pnxenopoulos/esta/README.md

 ```

 ## Benchmarks
 We provide benchmarks for win probability prediction using the ESTA data.
 The benchmarks are available on [Google Colab](https://colab.research.google.com/drive/1Oqgr4LT3d9pCW4vj4isyR1AfNGtY50sF?usp=sharing).
-In the benchmarks, we compare gradient boosted tree (LightGBM, XGboost) with set learning methods, like Deep Sets and Set Transformers.
+In the benchmarks, we compare gradient boosted trees (LightGBM, XGBoost) with set learning methods, like Deep Sets and Set Transformers.

+We use the following hyperparameters:
+- Default parameters provided by the package for LightGBM and XGBoost.
+- 10 early stopping rounds for all models.
+- 100 epochs and a batch size of 32 for DeepSets and Set Transformers.
+- Adam optimizer with a learning rate of 0.001.
+- For DeepSets, we use one linear layer as the encoder and one linear layer for the decoder.
+- For the Set Transformer, we use one ISAB layer (1 attention head, 16 induced points) as the encoder.
+For the decoder, we use a Pooling by Multihead Attention block (1 attention head), followed by a linear layer.

+The hyperparameters are also available in the [Google Colab](https://colab.research.google.com/drive/1Oqgr4LT3d9pCW4vj4isyR1AfNGtY50sF?usp=sharing), particularly in the second to last block.
+To see the architecture parameters for DeepSets and Set Transformers, see the `DeepSet()` and `SetTransformer()` functions.

+For LightGBM and XGBoost, we use the default Python package parameters with early stopping (10 rounds).
+Each network is trained for 100 epochs using a batch size of 32, 10 early stopping rounds and